FLYNC ReferenceΒΆ

 Validate your configurationΒΆ

-After writing your FLYNC config you can use this helper script from the FLYNC SDK to validate it.
+After writing your FLYNC config you can use the CLI to validate it.